Published February 12, 2015

-The event is part of a national effort to teach children to establish good dental health habits while young in order to avoid major oral health problems later in life.
+The event, held on Feb.
+6 in Squire Hall on the South Campus, is held in partnership with the American Dental Association, the New York State Dental Association and the 8th District Dental Society.
+It is part of a national effort to teach children to build good dental health habits while they’re young to avoid major oral health problems later in life.

 Guests included President Satish K. Tripathi, Rep. Brian Higgins, Buffalo Mayor Byron Brown, Erie County Health Commissioner Gale R. Burstein and Oswaldo Mestre Jr., director of the Buffalo Division of Citizen Services.

 “The key to understanding how a kid is feeling is through their smile,” said Mestre, who delivered the annual proclamation endorsing the day as “Give Kids a Smile Day.”

 “It’s great that UB has done this outreach to make sure these kids are feeling good about themselves.”

 While teddy bears and student volunteers provided kids with dental treatment and cleanings through the award-winning Teddy Bear Clinic, those waiting their turns enjoyed hands-on activities, dental videos, games, oral health instruction and visits by Mr. Tooth and UB Bulls mascot Victor E. Bull.